CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.acl_object.rst

 |                             |                         | result.      |
 +-----------------------------+-------------------------+--------------+

-operation NOTE: This parameter is governed by a constraint allowing only the following values: - equals - not equal - case insensitive equals - case insensitive not equal - greater than - less than - greater than or equal - less than or equal - bitwise and - bitwise or - pattern match - subset of - superset of
+NOTE: The ``entity_check`` parameter is governed by a constraint allowing only the following values:
+  - all_exist
+  - any_exist
+  - at_least_one_exists
+  - none_exist
+  - only_one_exists

-entity_check NOTE: This parameter is governed by a constraint allowing only the following values: - all - at least one - none satisfy - only one
+NOTE: The ``operation`` parameter is governed by a constraint allowing only the following values:
+  - bitwise and
+  - bitwise or
+  - case insensitive equals
+  - case insensitive not equal
+  - equals
+  - greater than
+  - greater than or equal
+  - less than
+  - less than or equal
+  - pattern match
+  - not equal
+  - set white list
+  - set is empty

 Generated Content
 ~~~~~~~~~~~~~~~~~